jmaassen/ConstellationOnYarn/README.md

 This repo contains some experimental code for putting the Consellation runtime system on YARN/HDFS

-The _nl.esciencecenter contains a simple example application that reads an input file and computes a hash of each block.
+The `nl.esciencecenter` package contains a simple example application that reads an input file and computes a hash of each block.

 Prerequisites
 -------------